yhcc/BARTNER/readme.md

-We deeply understand how frustrating it can be if the results are hard to reproduce, we tried our best to make sure the results are at least reproducible in our equipment (Usually take at least average from five runs).
+We deeply understand how frustrating it can be if the results are hard to reproduce, we tried our best to make sure the results were at least reproducible in our equipment (Usually take average from at least  five runs).